rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 ---
 ✅ What is the difference between a process and a thread?

-✅ What is the difference between hard link and soft link?

 ✅ What is umask and how is it used?

 ✅ What are special permissions (SUID, SGID, Sticky Bit)?

-✅ What is inode in Linux?

 ✅ What is LVM and why is it used?